ReggieVW/cvat-docs/manual/human_activity_recognition.md

 ![image](https://user-images.githubusercontent.com/35894891/201474221-117fcc36-e03e-442d-a8a2-fd4b31c18677.png)

 If you want to undo an action it is better to set the ``keyframe`` to ``false``.
-CVAT is not a HAR tool and it takes some time to get used to.
+CVAT is not a HAR tool and it takes some time to get used to it.
 ![image](https://user-images.githubusercontent.com/35894891/202004340-485a6737-a6b3-4bcc-a795-103444e0c3fb.png)

 Note: To have the results in COCO format and not loose the activity annotations you have to first export to CVAT XML and then convert to COCO using the following script.